1 TOR SRSs SRS-TOR

 Parent links: MRS-011 Assess quantum risk of discovered cryptographic assets

-Child links: TCS-013 Verify annotated CBOM contains pqcmat risk properties
+Child links: TCS-012 Verify that annotated CBOM contains 'pqcmat' risk properties

 Attribute Value